A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Improved strategies for short and intermediate fractures

 An immediate question arises concerning these new measures.
 Firstly, do they provide a more effective approximation of the material toughness for short fractures than the maximum toughness?
 If so, then is one of these measures \eqref{approx_K_L1v}-\eqref{approx_K_L2v} more effective than the other?

 To investigate this for fractures with a high toughness the case with $\delta_{max}=10$ and $\delta_{min}=1$ is considered, with the former corresponding to a distinctly toughness dominated regime but not an unrealistic one, while the latter is in the transient regime.
-The results of simulations for measures $K_{1p}^*$ and $K_{1m}^*$ (with $dL = X$) are provided in Figs.~\ref{fig:12a} -- \ref{fig:14}.
+The results of simulations for measures $K_{1p}^*$ and $K_{1m}^*$ (with $dL = X$) are provided in Figs.~\ref{fig:12a} -- \ref{fig:13a}.
 It is clear from the results that the temporal averaging based approach consistently obtains a lower level of error than the maximum toughness approximation for all of the process parameters considered: the fracture length, the inlet fluid pressure and the crack aperture at the point of injection.
-In addition, the two measures are better at approximating the fracture velocity, with $K_{1p}^*$ even capturing some of the oscillatory behaviour.

-One crucial observation from Fig.~\ref{fig:12a} -- \ref{fig:13b} is that, while the maximum toughness approximation provides a lower bound on the fracture length, the two measures $K_{1p}^*$ and $K_{1m}^*$ provide an upper bound on this parameter.
+One crucial observation from Fig.~\ref{fig:12a} -- \ref{fig:13a} is that, while the maximum toughness approximation provides a lower bound on the fracture length, the two measures $K_{1p}^*$ and $K_{1m}^*$ provide an upper bound on this parameter.
 Similarly, the maximum toughness provides an upper bound on the aperture and fluid pressure at the point of injection, while the measures based on temporal averaging \eqref{approx_K_L1v}-\eqref{approx_K_L2v} provide a lower bound.
 As such, the two approaches (averaging and maximum) can be combined to obtain effective bounds on these key process parameters.

 As for the comparative effectiveness of $K_{1p}^*$ and $K_{1m}^*$, while it is clear that both are effective it can be stated that the roaming average $K_{1m}^*$ has a small advantage over the full-length averaging.
-It can be seen in Fig.~\ref{fig:13a} -- \ref{fig:14} that $K_{1m}^*$ consistently achieves a lower level of error of approximation for all process parameters, while managing to capture all of the important behaviour of the process.
+It can be seen in Fig.~\ref{fig:13a} that $K_{1m}^*$ consistently achieves a lower level of error of approximation for all process parameters, while managing to capture all of the important behaviour of the process.

 Finally, as is the case for most averaging procedures, the proposed approach does not preserve local peculiarities of the process.
 For example, the real crack speeds and those produced with use of the averaged toughness, $K_{1p}^*$ or $K_{1m}^*$, have nothing in common apart from the fact that they produce comparable crack lengths.